 Can the ethical framework be applied broadly across different contexts and times, despite changes in our understanding of knowledge?

-This evaluation framework can be applied to various ethical systems to determine their robustness and applicability in a rapidly evolving epistemological landscape.
+This evaluation framework can be applied to various ethical systems to determine their robustness and applicability in an evolving epistemological landscape.
 It does not propose a new ethical solution but offers a metaethical tool for assessing existing ones.

 Copyright (c) 2024 Andrew Kemendo